 While 10mm seems pretty decent for a mini massage gun, we were expecting more considering Chirogun’s size..

 Other devices within almost the same price range offer stroke lengths of around 12mm to 16mm, so you can easily see why we’re disappointed (we list some of the alternatives below).

-This amplitude is paired with a stall force of maximum of 30 pounds on the highest gear (it’s about 10 pounds on the first speed).
+This amplitude is paired with a stall force of maximum of 25, maybe up to 30 pounds on the highest gear (it’s about 10 pounds on the first speed).

 This number makes it good enough for relaxing massages, either as a treatment for sore muscles or to simply help you chill out.

 That makes it perfect for everyday use but if you are a muscular person, then forget about true, deep tissue massage with this device.
 For that, you’d need a massage gun that’s able to dive deeper into the muscles (higher amplitude) and one that can be pressed harder to the body without stalling the motor (more stall force).